msftrobiro/SAPonAzure/README.md

 #### Running the deployment

-11. Log into your Azure subscription and configure Ansible and Terraform:
+15. Trigger the deployment:

     ```sh
-    az login
-    ```

-    Configure Ansible:
-    ```sh
-    export AZURE_SUBSCRIPTION_ID='XXX'
-    export AZURE_CLIENT_ID='XXX'
-    export AZURE_SECRET='XXX'
-    export AZURE_TENANT='XXX'
-    ```

-    Configure Terraform:
-    ```sh
-    export ARM_SUBSCRIPTION_ID='XXX'
-    export ARM_TENANT_ID='XXX'
-    export ARM_CLIENT_ID='XXX'
-    export ARM_CLIENT_SECRET='XXX'
-    ```

-    *(**Note:** Please note that you will need to create a service principal.
-If you don't have a service principal, please follow the instructions to create one, [How to create a service principal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?toc=%2Fen-us%2Fazure%2Fazure-resource-manager%2Ftoc.json&bc=%2Fen-us%2Fazure%2Fbread%2Ftoc.json&view=azure-cli-latest))*

-12. Trigger the deployment:

-    ```sh
     terraform apply
     ```

-13. When prompted if you want to deploy the resources, answer `yes`.
+16. When prompted if you want to deploy the resources, answer `yes`.
 The deployment will start and take approx. 30 minutes (actual times may vary depending on region and other parameters).

-14. Once the deployment has finished, take note of the last three lines on your console; they should look like this:
+17. Once the deployment has finished, take note of the last three lines on your console; they should look like this:

     ```sh
     Apply complete!
 Resources: 19 added, 0 changed, 0 destroyed.